 The only potential remedy is executive clemency from the Governor, but this is an extremely rare and complex process.
 Clemency does not erase the conviction—it may offer some relief, but the OUI can still appear on background checks.

-If you are facing an OUI charge in Kennebunk, ME, it is critical to take immediate action to protect your future.
+If you are facing an OUI charge in Kennebunk, Maine, it is critical to take immediate action to protect your future.
 The Maine Criminal Defense Group can fight to minimize the impact of an OUI charge and explore all possible legal defenses to help you avoid a conviction.
 Contact us today for expert legal representation.

 Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense & OUI lawyers, serving Southern Maine, today.